the quality of having great facility and competence

 I want every one of you living here together.
 When you’re all home, all six of you with your children and husbands and wives, there are twenty or thirty people in this house.
 Then I’m happy.
 And your father is happy.
 Whichever room I walk into overflows with my relatives, grandsons, sons-in-law.
 I can’t turn around without touching somebody.
 That’s the way a house should be.”
 Her eyes are big,

-be placed or located between other things or extend between spaces and events
+be placed or located between other things

 Another definition of the verb "intervene" is "get involved, so as to alter or hinder an action"--in the example sentence, Kingston is referring to the oceans that separate family, but the adjective "intervening" can also describe her view of her mother's desired influence on her life.
 Kingston welcomes the intervening oceans more than she does her intervening mother.